teknql/tapestry/Readme.md

   - [What color is your function](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) - A mental exploration of the leaking of the abstraction.
   - [Async Rust Book Async Intro](https://rust-lang.github.io/async-book/01_getting_started/02_why_async.html) - A
-  good explaination of why we want async.
+  good explanation of why we want async.
 The rest of this book is fantastic in terms of understanding how async execution works under the hood.
 In `manifold` and `core.async` the JVM executor is mostly analogous to the rust's concept of the Executor.
 In a language like Rust, without a runtime, being explicit and "colorizing functions" makes sense, but with a